dotnetrdf/dotnetrdf/README.md

 dotNetRDF is a powerful and flexible API for working with RDF and SPARQL in .NET environments.

+dotNetRDF is licensed under the MIT License, see the LICENSE.txt file in this repository

+## Getting Started

+The easiest way to get dotNetRDF is via NuGet.
+We provide the following packages:

+	- **dotNetRDF** - contains the core libraries.
+This includes support for reading and writing RDF; and for managing and querying RDF data in-memory.
+	- **dotNetRDF.Data.DataTables** - a package which integrates RDF data with System.Data.DataTable
+	- **dotNetRDF.Data.Virtuoso** - provides support for using OpenLink Virtuoso as a backend store with dotNetRDF.
+	- **dotNetRDF.Query.FullText** - provides a full-text query plugin for dotNetRDF's Leviathan SPARQL query engine.
+The text indexing is provided by Lucene.
+	- **dotNetRDF.Query.Spin** - provides an implementation of [SPIN](http://spinrdf.org/) using dotNetRDF's Leviathan SPARQL query engine.
+	- **dotNetRDF.Web** - provides a framework for hosting RDF data in an IIS web application.
+This includes implementations of the SPARQL Protocol and SPARQL Graph Store Protocol.

+We currently provide support for the following .NET frameworks:

+	- .NET 4.0
+	- .NET 4.0 Client Profile
+	- .NET Standard 1.4
+	- .NET Standard 2.0

+## Read The Docs!

 To get started with using dotNetRDF you may want to check out the following resources:

- - [User Guide][10] - Series of articles detailing how to use various features of the library
+ - [User Guide][https://github.com/dotnetrdf/dotnetrdf/wiki/UserGuide] - Series of articles detailing how to use various features of the library
- - [Developer Guide][11] - Some advanced documentation
+ - [Developer Guide][https://github.com/dotnetrdf/dotnetrdf/wiki/DeveloperGuide] - Some advanced documentation

-## License

-dotNetRDF is licensed under the MIT License, see the LICENSE.txt file in this repository

-## Obtaining dotNetRDF

-dotNetRDF produces two main products:

- - A Programmers API for working with RDF and SPARQL in code using .Net
- - A Toolkit which provides an assortment of GUI and command line tools for working with RDF and SPARQL on Windows platforms

-The Programmers API requires .Net 4.0 or higher (builds are provided for a variety of different framework versions and profiles).

-The Toolkit is now managed in a [separate repository](https://github.com/dotnetrdf/dotNetRDF.Toolkit).
-You can find more information and download links for the Toolkit at that location.

-### NuGet Packages

-If you are a developer who uses NuGet you can also obtain dotNetRDF via NuGet, simply search for dotNetRDF in the NuGet Package Gallery to see the available packages.
+## Asking Questions and Reporting Bugs

+If you have a question about using dotNetRDF, please post it on [StackOverflow using the tag `dotnetrdf`](https://stackoverflow.com/questions/tagged/dotnetrdf).

+Bugs and feature requests can be submitted to our [issues list on GitHub](https://github.com/dotnetrdf/dotnetrdf/issues).
+When submitting a bug report, please include as much detail as possible.
+Code and/or data that reproduces the problem you are reporting will make it much more likely that your issue gets addressed quickly.

 ## Developers